ontola/home/_drafts/2020-04-20-comparing-rdf-and-xml.md

 An `array` is a set of `values`.

 - JSON has these five native datatypes, and has no native explicit extension mechanism for datatypes.
+- a JSON object is a tree-like structure, or a Directional Acyclic Graph (DAG).

 ## XML